enilaester/Bootcamp-Data-Analytics-Resilia/Squad Projects/README.md

 ## Project 2: Public Opinion Poll on Brazilian Elections - Python project with emphasis on data structures

-Below you'll find a description of the project, the link to its repository and my tech and soft skills assessments.
+Below you'll find a description of the project, the link to its repository (in Brazilian Portuguese) and my tech and soft skills assessments.

 ### About